TheExploration/team3/README.md

 2. To download the changes from the github repo (run everytime, before you work in Unity) Run: `git pull --all` > downloads all the changes from the github and updates everything locally.

-3. Then switch to the networking branch using `git checkout networking`
+3. Then switch to the networking branch using `git checkout BRANCH_NAME` BEFORE YOU MAKE CHANGES IN UNITY

 4. Then you can code and make your changes!